 The descriptions are many, the goals supposedly the same.
 Many churches want to do a better job of “doing church.”
-I have led the church health and church planting ministry of two denominations and worked with dozens more.
+Using my ministry and spiritual coaching background, I have led the church health and church planting ministry of two denominations and worked with dozens more.
 I’ve worked with thousands of church leaders.
 In one denomination, there were over a dozen different approaches to evaluating and improving churches.
 The options are many, yet many churches still struggle.

 Here are four keys that make all the difference as you consider how to approach helping your church be healthy and fruitful.